nathanaelabel/opportune/README.md

 ---

-## 📌 Note
-This project was built for learning purposes and is not actively maintained.
+📌 **Note:** This project was built for learning purposes and is not actively maintained.